IrfanSayeed/PyBer_Analysis-1/README.md

 ## **Summary:**

 Based on the results, below are three business recommendations to the CEO for addressing any disparities among the city types.
-1. Further exploritory data is needed to assist in understanding the business drivers for more concrete insights on the disparities amoung city types such as:
+1. Further exploritory data and a longer time span (ideally 12-18 months) is needed to assist in understanding the business drivers for more concrete insights on the disparities amoung city types such as:

         *  kilometres/ time spent driving per ride
         *  passengers per ride